 4. Create a detailed project plan and timeline

 Now it’s time to dive into the details of your plan.
-Business owners, key stakeholders, project managers, and lead software engineers (both your in-house staff and those at the outsourcing firm) should meet to discuss the path forward.
+Business owners, key stakeholders, project managers, and lead software engineers (both your in-house staff and those at the software development outsourcing firm) should meet to discuss the path forward.

 Your detailed project plan should include key items like:

 - Clearly defined roles for each team member (in-house and outsourced alike)

 - Milestones with specific dates for key deliverables and deployments